eugenedakin/pigpio-GPIO/README.md

 # pigpio-GPIO
-Code for Xojo apps to access the Raspberry Pi GPIO pins through the pigpio library
+Code for Xojo apps to access the Raspberry Pi GPIO pins through the pigpio library.

+Update 22 Dec 2020: sysfs functions on the Raspberry Pi are being deprecated and the newer gpiochip interface is the default standard.
+Only the gpioISR functions on this library use the sysfs, which is the part that uses interrupts.
+Xojo does not recommend interrupts on any machine.

 This is a pigpio library that is a replacement for the deprecated wiringPi library that is to be used with Xojo apps.
 A book has been written called 'I Wish I Knew How To...